FMCorz/moodle-block_xp/README.md

 The rest is up to you.
 By default the plugin comes with a minimal set of rules to attribute experience points to actions, and to ignore some redundant ones.
 Visit the _Rules_ page in the plugin itself to view or override them.

+_Note_: Repeated actions within a short time interval are ignored to prevent cheating.

 Restricting access based on students' levels
 --------------------------------------------